-Feel like you’re walking on clouds with adidas’ aptly named Cloudfoam Advantage Sneakers.
+Feel like you’re walking on clouds with adidas’ aptly named Cloudfoam Advantage Sneakers, available in men’s and women’s sizes.
 These shoes feature a memory foam sockliner that molds to your foot for the ultimate in walking comfort.
 Get them in white to match everything, or opt for pink or green to add a pop of color to your travel wardrobe.

 SAS Shoes Simone Italy Sandals

 Planning a European vacation?
-Pack Simone Italy sandals from SAS Shoes.
-Handcrafted in Tuscany, Italy, you can trust that these shoemakers know a thing or two about walking on cobblestone streets.
+Pack the Simone Italy sandals, handcrafted in Tuscany, Italy—so you can trust that these shoemakers know a thing or two about walking on cobblestone streets.
 The small wedge heel is 1.50”, which offers a bit of lift without sacrificing comfort, and the adjustable ankle keeps the sandal secure around your feet.

 Teva Ember Moc

-Those of us with frequently-cold feet have often wished we could wear something like sleeping bags on our feet, and Teva has made that dream come true, with their Ember Mocs.
-Billed as “part sneaker, part sleeping” bag, these are the ultimate comfortable travel shoes.
+Those of us with frequently-cold feet have often wished we could wear something like sleeping bags on our feet, and Teva has made that dream come true with its Ember Mocs.
+Billed as “part sneaker, part sleeping bag,” these are the ultimate comfortable travel shoes.
 They feel like slippers, but with a solid rubber outsole, they’re made for the outdoors.
 The Ember Mocs (available for men and women) are perfect for camping.
 When you’re ready to change out of your hiking boots, these will feel like sweet relief on your tired feet.